Installation

 Wine (Linux)

 You can successfully run Mapping Tools on different operating systems with Wine.
-Most features will work correctly except memory reading and Geometry Dashboard.
-I recommend disabling Editor Reader in the Preferences, so Mapping Tools will not attempt memory reading every time it does something.
+Most features will work correctly, but memory reading and Geometry Dashboard need some extra consideration.
+In order to get memory reading to work, you need to install Mapping Tools into the osu!
+Wine prefix and run it with the same Wine binary.
+You also need to open osu! before opening Mapping Tools.
+If you can not get it to work, I recommend disabling Editor Reader in the Preferences, so Mapping Tools will not attempt memory reading every time it does something.

-8. Go to the Preferences and disable Editor Reader.
+- Go to the Preferences and disable Editor Reader if it doesn't work.

 This has been tested with: